hborawski/UCI-Workshop-Starter/README.md

 If you visit the API endpoint we will be using later (https://dog.ceo/api/breeds/image/random), you can get a random dog image URL to put in as a test.

-Now when you load your page, you should see the image of the dog!
-But once you know what breed that one dog is, it wouldn't be much of a game, so let's get a new image URL each time the page loads.
+Now when you load your page, you should see the image of the dog 🐶!

+But since you know what breed that dog is, it's not much of a game, so let's get a new image URL each time the page loads.

 ### Data fetching and State

 We make network requests in javascript with the `fetch` method.
-This is a part of the browser javascript engine, and is available in the global namespace:
+This is a part of the browser javascript engine and is readily available in the global namespace:

 ```jsx
 //Main.jsx